 Degree requirements are established by the faculty on recommendation from the Director of Graduate Study and the Academic Standards Committee.

-- An undergraduate degree must be cleared and posted to the academic record by the time of enrollment.
+An undergraduate degree must be cleared and posted to the academic record by the time of enrollment.

-- University of Puget Sound DPT students are required to complete social action/service learning activities and reflections in the first and second years of the PT program.
+University of Puget Sound DPT students are required to complete social action/service learning activities and reflections in the first and second years of the PT program.

-- Once degree candidacy has been granted, a student is expected to complete all degree requirements within six years.
+Once degree candidacy has been granted, a student is expected to complete all degree requirements within six years.
 All courses to be counted in the degree must be taken within the six-year period prior to granting the degree.

-A candidate failing a course may not register for additional work until the course is repeated for a successful grade.
+A candidate failing a course may not register for additional work until this course is repeated for a successful grade.
 All DPT program courses are offered once in an academic year.
 Failing a course will therefore result in the student being placed on an academic leave of absence for one semester.
 The student will enroll and repeat the failed course for a grade.
 The student will be required to pay a per unit tuition and will not be eligible for financial aid during this semester.
-The student will resume full-time coursework in the next semester.
+The student will resume full time coursework in the next semester.

 A student will be unable to continue in the program or enroll in Physical Therapy courses if the student receives a failing grade for the second time in a required course; must repeat more than two required courses; violates the standards of ethical practice observed by the academic and clinical educational programs in physical therapy; or violates university policies regarding academic integrity.
 A student may petition the Academic Standards Committee to appeal this decision.

 In addition, each student must provide his or her own transportation to facilities for clinical experiences, pay a fee for PT full time clinical experiences, and maintain health insurance, immunization, and a current CPR certificate, and maintain current membership in the APTA for the duration of the PT program.